bangbangcon/west/content/Speakers.md

 Old video games were made under incredible technical pressures that are almost unimaginable to programmers today &mdash; so why don't we imagine them?
 I will share my experience translating a series of Japanese role-playing games from the 1990s.
-We'll learn how text was represented in the 90s, how we can find text hidden in binary file formats, and how we can replace it.
+We'll learn how text was represented in the '90s, how we can find text hidden in binary file formats, and how we can replace it.
 Along the way, we'll learn about the kinds of techniques programmers used when faced with tight limitations.

-<b>Misty De M&eacute;o</b> works on internal tools at GitHub and is a member
-of the Homebrew package manager development team.
+**Misty De M&eacute;o** works on internal tools at GitHub and is a member of the Homebrew package manager development team.
 She also likes old video games a bit too much, and uses her degree in archival studies to dabble in digital preservation.